AlexanderPattison/MERN-STACK-2024/README.md

 ### Running the Application

-Start the backend server:
+1. Start the backend server:
     ```bash
     cd backend
-    npm start
+    npm run dev
     ```
-In a new terminal, start the frontend development server:
+2. In a new terminal, start the frontend development server:
     ```bash
     cd frontend
     npm start